Bleuje/osc-recorder-go/README.md

 ## osc recorder/replayer in Go

-Doing what this python repo was doing: https://github.com/Bubobubobubobubo/smol-osc-recorder
+Tool to record osc messages into a json, also has a replayer of recorded jsons.

-And adding a replayer of the recorded jsons.
+The recording part is doing what this python repo was doing: https://github.com/Bubobubobubobubo/smol-osc-recorder

 ### Build